 In addition to a completed online application, including names and contact information for three references, please submit:

 The UO Department of Human Physiology is home to undergraduate and graduate students who desire strong training in human physiology and anatomy that will prepare them for careers in medicine, allied health professions, and biomedical research.

-• Bachelor’s degree in Human Physiology, Kinesiology, Exercise Science, Biology, or a related field.
+• Bachelor’s degree in Neuroscience, Biomedical Engineering, Human Physiology, Kinesiology, or related field

-• Ability to work both independently, in a small group setting, and one-on-one with students, other staff, and collaborators in a positive and productive manner.
+• Ability to work independently and in teams in a positive and productive way